mariadb-corporation/MaxScale/Documentation/Routers/SchemaRouter.md

 * If a query targets a table or a database that is present on all nodes (e.g. `information_schema`) and the connection is using a default database, the query is routed based on the default database.
-This makes it possible to control where queries that do match a specifc node are routed.
+This makes it possible to control where queries that do match a specific node are routed.
 If the connection is not using a default database, the query is routed based solely on the tables it contains.